 American politics is in a state of turmoil and uncertainty.
 What better time, then, to scrutinise that most mythologised of political dynasties, the Kennedy family?
 John Curran’s gripping moral-political biopic Chappaquiddick does just that, reconstructing Senator Ted Kennedy’s [Jason Clarke] role in the death of 28 year-old political secretary Mary Jo Kopechne [Kate Mara] in a car accident on the Island of Chappaquiddick on July 18, 1969.

-Nothing new: Philosophy Professor Robert Sinnebrink says fake news and alternative facts were not invented yesterday
+Nothing new: Associate Professor Robert Sinnebrink says fake news and alternative facts were not invented yesterday

 While the precise circumstances of Kopechne’s death remain a matter of controversy, the basic elements of the story are compelling.
 Following a celebratory party for the ‘Boiler Room Girls’ (a nickname for the team of skilled young secretaries who had worked tirelessly on Bobby Kennedy’s Presidential campaign), Kennedy and Kopechne leave the party together late in the evening, ostensibly to drive to the ferry wharf so Kopechne could catch a ferry back to nearby Edgartown.